skellat/mkdocs-cms/docs/covid.md

 ### Filmed Services

-Previously we recorded condensed worship services for a variety of video platforms on short turnaround in April 2020.
+We previously recorded condensed worship services for a variety of video platforms on short turnaround in April 2020.

 We resumed posting filmed church services in November 2020.
 Those works are presently [posted to YouTube](https://www.youtube.com/channel/UCOXfWtVAbaXrRrBsx5baFjg) while we continue to investigate establishing our own hosting infrastructure.

 The filming of services is currently held in abeyance.
 That was announced in a [video posted to the YouTube channel](https://youtu.be/_7biCeGEuoM).
 Due to a mix of events beyond our control it appears video production operations relative to filmed worship services may not resume for some time.
-Nothing in human life is truly static let alone unchanging.
+Nothing in human life is truly static.

 ### Other Actions